 - Department of Transportation

 - Department of Health

 - State Forestry Division

 - State Land Office

-- Energy, Minerals and Natural Resources Department (specifically, Mining and Minerals Division)
+• Energy, Minerals and Natural Resources Department (specifically, Mining and Minerals Division)

-Other Watershed-Based Water Quality Authorities/Associations/Forums of different priorities such as: implementation of site-specific control regulations adopted by the WQCC, information sharing (outreach and education), or implementation of remediation and restoration projects.
+Other Watershed-Based Water Quality Authorities/Associations/Forums

+Increasing interest in a watershed-based approach to water quality management has led to the development of a number of local and regional initiatives in NM.
+These initiatives reflect a great diversity of organizational models and functional roles.
+The various initiatives focus on a number of different priorities such as: implementation of site-specific control regulations adopted by the WQCC, information sharing (outreach and education), or implementation of remediation and restoration projects.
 The number and nature of these local and regional watershed initiatives in New Mexico is evolving rapidly.
 No effort is made in this WQMP/CPP to comprehensively catalogue or describe such initiatives.